 Action Against Hunger UK requires that all beneficiaries, employees, volunteers and workers are treated with dignity and respect.
-We have adopted numerous policies and procedures to uphold these values and we have continued to strengthen these over the past two years.
-In particular, these principles are upheld by our Equal Opportunities and Diversity, Dignity at Work, and Recruitment and Selection Policies, which ensure that our recruitment processes are rigorous, transparent and non-discriminatory.
-Action Against Hunger UK's Whistleblowing Policy outlines the procedure for reporting any suspected breach of our policies, and details how suspected breaches will be handled.
+We have adopted numerous policies and procedures to uphold these values and ensure that our recruitment processes are rigorous, transparent and non-discriminatory.
+These include our Equal Opportunities and Diversity Policy, Dignity at Work Policy and Recruitment and Selection Policy.
+Action Against Hunger UK's procedure for reporting any suspected breach of our policies are outlined in our Whistleblowing Policy along with details as to how suspected breaches will be handled.

-Although Action Against Hunger UK employs less than 250 people in the UK, we have committed to publishing our gender pay gap.
+Although Action Against Hunger UK employs less than 250 people in the UK (and is therefore not required by law to do so) we have committed to publishing our gender pay gap and this is set out in our Annual Report for 2020.
 In April 2018, it showed no difference in the median pay gap between female and male full-time employees.
 Data in April 2019 indicated that there is now a negative gender pay gap in favour of women of -2.5%.
+However, in April 2020, this negative gender pay gap in favour of women decreased to -1%.